Tips for emigrating: why, where and how to do it

 Retirement is the most common reason for emigrating to another country, though you might choose to do so at any age, for any number of reasons.

-Nor does it have to be a permanent move – if your work takes you around the world, for example, you may have to move with it on a fairly regular basis.
+Nor does it have to be a permanent move – if your work takes you around the world, for example, you may have to move with it fairly regularly.

 If you’re thinking about putting down new roots overseas, here are the issues to consider first.